spacetelescope/jwst/docs/jwst/stpipe/config_asdf.rst

      parameters:
        weight_power: 4.0

-As with step configuration files, not all sub-steps need to be specified.
+As with step parameter files, not all sub-steps need to be specified.
 If left unspecified, the sub-steps will be run with their default parameter sets.
 For the example above, the other steps of ``Spec2Pipeline``, such as ``assign_wcs`` and ``photom`` would still be executed.

 Similarly, to skip a particular step, one would specify ``skip: true`` for that substep.
-Continuing from the above example, to skip the ``msa_flagging`` step, the configuration file would look like:
+Continuing from the above example, to skip the ``msa_flagging`` step, the parameter file would look like:

 .. code-block::